Kate Middleton’s dresses: 11 brands the Princess of Wales wears that deliver on style and elegance

 RRP: £3,780 (UK only) | The feather and bead detailing makes this dress a real knockout.
 In a gorgeous, navy-gray color, it's stylish, mysterious, sexy and elegant.
 As the beading is so heavy across the center of the dress, minimal styling is needed with this gown - just add some diamond stud earrings and simple heels.

 What to buy from Jenny Packham…

-Kate clearly trusts the designer to dress her during the most momentous occasions and has worn a Packham dress the first time she has introduced each of her three children to the world.
+Kate clearly trusts the designer to dress her during the most momentous occasions too, as she has worn a Packham dress the first time she has introduced each of her three children to the world.
 She famously chose a blue polka dot dress by the designer in 2013 when she debuted Prince George to the public.
-In 2015, she stepped out with a newborn Princess Charlotte wearing a sunny yellow floral Packham dress and for Prince Louis it was a red knee-length number with a cute Peter Pan collar.
+In 2015, she stepped out with a newborn Princess Charlotte wearing a sunny yellow floral Packham dress - and for Prince Louis it was a red knee-length number with a cute Peter Pan collar.

 6. Kate Spade

 Both Kate and her sister Pippa Middleton are fans of Kate Spade.
 This American clothing brand really delivers on feminine pieces with a retro feel.
 Both Kate and Pippa have been spotted donning everything from the brand's dresses to jewelry, and with a slightly more affordable price point, it’s one we can certainly introduce into our wardrobes too.

 RRP: £250 | A tie-neck and floral design are the defining features of this sophisticated mini dress, which also has a flounce hem for plenty of swirling!
 It offers a loose fit so it's comfortable for all seasons and will pair well with tights or bare legs.